 - Wash hands frequently with liquid soap and water especially after sneezing, coughing or cleaning the nose.

-- Rub hands with 70 – 80% alcohol-based handrub if not visibly soiled.
+- When hands are not visibly soiled, clean them with 70 - 80% alcohol-based handrub as an effective alternative.

 - Avoid touching your eyes, nose and mouth before washing hands.

 - Cover nose and mouth with tissue paper while sneezing or coughing and dispose of soiled tissue paper in a lidded rubbish bin.

 - Build up good body immunity by having a balanced diet, regular exercise and adequate rest, do not smoke and avoid alcohol consumption.

 Though coronaviruses may survive for some time in the environment, they are easily destroyed by most detergents and cleaning agents.
 It is important to:

 - Avoid visiting crowded places with poor ventilation.